-- 7.1 The Designated Safeguarding Leads_will be responsible for reporting safeguarding concerns to external agencies such as schools, social care services, the local safeguarding board, Local Authority Designated Officer (LADO), Charity Commission or the police if they feel this is appropriate. - 7.2 The aim of this policy is to provide a mechanism for reporting concerns about children or adults to be acted on by the Designated Safeguarding Leads and to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
-In most cases individuals reporting concerns should not find it necessary to alert anyone externally, however anyone can escalate safeguarding concerns and report to the relevant authorities themselves if they are not satisfied with the outcome. - 7.3 The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
+- 7.1 The Safeguarding Officer (or Deputy Safeguarding officer) will be responsible for reporting safeguarding concerns to external agencies such as schools, social care services, the local safeguarding board, Local Authority Designated Officer (LIDO), Charity Commission or the police if they feel this is appropriate. - 7.2 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
+In most cases you should not find it necessary to alert anyone externally. - 7.3 The law recognises that in some circumstances it may be appropriate for you to report your concerns to an external body such as a regulator.
 If you feel this is appropriate, please refer to the Whistleblowing Policy.